0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 Each layer carries `Model_ID`, the subarea label exactly as it appears in the model file (`1`, `2`, `3` for URBS, `S001` for WBNM and XP-RAFTS, the node number for RORB), so a node in the `.catg`, `.vec`, `.csv`, `.wbn` or `.xpx` can be found on the map and the other way round.
-The files are loaded into their own QGIS group after each export.
+The files are loaded into their onw QGIS group after each export.

 ## Scripting maintenance notes